Table of Contents

 administrator.

-API consumers use one of the following methods to provide the client credentials to the OAuth 2.0 server, based on the application or software package that they use to invoke the API:
+You can submit this information using any of the following methods.
+Choose the method that works best based on the application or software package that you use to invoke the API.

 Access Token URL